BDC Hamburger Icon

 TipBottom line

-To improve workplace diversity and inclusion, celebrate cultural events as a team on a regular basis; also, pair up employees from different backgrounds, and train your team on cultural sensitivity and inclusion.
+To improve workplace diversity and inclusion, celebrate cultural events as a team on a regular basis; also, pair up employees from different backgrounds and train your team on cultural sensitivity and inclusion.

 4. Use tools that foster collaboration.

 Tech tools can help improve communication and collaboration even when employees aren’t in the same physical space.
-“It’s important to foster a sense of community and camaraderie among your team members in order for your organization to run efficiently,” said Brad Hall, co-founder and CEO of SONU Sleep.
+“It’s important to foster a sense of community and camaraderie among your team members in order for your organization to run efficiently,” explained Brad Hall, co-founder and CEO of SONU Sleep.
 “You may have a lot of top talent on your team, but nothing good will come out of that if your team isn’t communicating.”

 Intuitive collaboration tools that help keep employees engaged include Slack, Microsoft 365, Asana and Trello.
-“Slack, Trello, Google Docs and Asana are among the most popular [collaboration tools],” said Kyle MacDonald, VP of marketing and business development at Mojio.
-“Any tool or app that allows your team to easily communicate with one another, keep track of project status, and share files with each other is going to help foster a teamwork environment.”
+“Slack, Trello, Google Docs and Asana are among the most popular [collaboration tools],” noted Kyle MacDonald, VP of marketing and business development at Mojio.
+“Any tool or app that allows your team to easily communicate with one another, keep track of project status and share files with each other is going to help foster a teamwork environment.”

 Did You Know?Did you know